mrehler/ehler-blog-files/Notation Files/Dorico Examples Projects/README.md

 - Prefer to keep the flat/sharp switch to happen between G♭ and B for everyone – made an exception starting this year for saxophones (to switch between A♭ and C♯).
     + The double-octave scales reflect that older switch.
 Will be updated some time before the spring semester of 2024.
     + The old versions of these are in the "./(Alternate Sax Sheets)" folder.
+- Each of the PDFs is two pages – one with the appropriate key signature listed, and one page with no key signatures, but with every accidental listed.
+    + The second page is labelled keyless. *Obviously* thhey have a key, but I can't come up with a better shorthand name for them.
+If you have a suggestion for that, legitimately let me know.
+    + I have each page as their own PDF file.
+I'm not planning on posting them here, but if others would find it valuable (instead of just deleting one of the two pages in a PDF app or sending only one of the two pages to the printer), I can.

+### Major Scales

+- I'm considering changing the flute sheet to only show the top octave for G and G♭ Major Scales.
+    + I'm also considering only doing that for the G scale
+    + I would put this current sheet in the alternate folder if I were to do that

 ### Chromatic Scale Sheets